saltstack/salt/doc/ref/cli/salt-ssh.rst

     returner is used then the return will not come back to the command line but will be sent to the specified return system.

-.. option:: -c CONFIG_DIR, --config-dir=CONFIG_dir

-    The location of the Salt configuration directory, this directory contains the configuration files for Salt master and minions.
-The default location on most systems is /etc/salt.

 .. include:: _includes/logging-options.rst
 .. |logfile| replace:: /var/log/salt/ssh
 .. |loglevel| replace:: ``warning``

 .. include:: _includes/output-options.rst